What is the Local Studies Library?

 The Local Studies Library holds a large selection of over 5000 books relating to Hull and the local area, as well as special book collections on slavery, whaling, Andrew Marvell, Winifred Holtby and Philip Larkin.

 To make sure there is a chance for everyone to use the PCs, access is limited to a maximum of 90 minutes per day per person.
-If you wish to print from the PCs the following charges will apply:
+If you wish to print from the PCs charges apply; please see our List of fees for details.

 Eight microfilm/fiche readers can be used to access a variety of materials, including local newspapers, Burial Registers for the Hull Municipal Cemeteries, Electoral Registers and census returns.